cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ***Run tests specifying a project***

-By default Cypress expects your `cypress.json` to be found where your `package.json` is.
+By default, Cypress expects your `cypress.json` to be found where your `package.json` is.
 However, you can point Cypress to run in a different location.

 This enables you to install Cypress in a top level `node_modules` folder but run Cypress in a nested folder.
 This is also helpful when you have multiple Cypress projects in your repo.